Pete-Andrew/ZbrushSubDivMacros/README.md

-# ZbrushSubDivMacros
-ZBrush Multi-SubTool Subdivision Macros
+# ZBrush Multi-SubTool Subdivision Macros

-I built a small set of ZBrush macros for editing subdivision levels across multiple subtools.
+A small set of ZBrush macros for editing subdivision levels across multiple subtools.

-These macros are useful for workflows where you need to temporarily remove lower subdivision levels from a subtool, especially when inserting IMM brush parts that require the target subtool to have no subdivisions.
+These macros are designed to support workflows where subdivision levels need to be temporarily removed — particularly when inserting **IMM brush parts** that require the target subtool to have no subdivisions.

-They are mainly intended to help with an IMM + UV preservation workflow in ZBrush.
+They are especially useful for preserving **UVs when working with IMM brushes**.

+---

-Included macros:<br>
+## 📦 Included Macros

-**DelLowerVisibleSubtools** <br>
+- **DelLowerVisibleSubtools**
-Moves all visible subtools to their highest subdivision level, then deletes all lower subdivision levels.
+  Moves all *visible* subtools to their highest subdivision level, then deletes all lower subdivision levels.

-**ReconstructVisibleSubtools** <br>
+- **ReconstructVisibleSubtools**
-Reconstructs subdivision levels for all visible subtools.
+  Reconstructs subdivision levels for all *visible* subtools.

-**DelLowerAllSubtools** <br>
+- **DelLowerAllSubtools**
-Deletes lower subdivision levels for all subtools, including hidden ones.
+  Deletes lower subdivision levels for *all* subtools (including hidden ones).

-**What problem this solves:**

-When adding an IMM mesh part to a subtool in ZBrush, the target subtool usually needs to have no subdivision levels.
+---

+## ❗ The Problem

+When inserting an **IMM mesh part** in ZBrush:

+- The target subtool must have **no subdivision levels**
+- The target subtool must already have **UVs** (if you want the IMM UVs to be preserved)

-If you also want the inserted IMM part to retain its UVs, the target subtool needs to already have UVs.
-Otherwise the IMM UVs are lost.
+If the target has no UVs, the IMM UVs are lost.

-This creates an awkward workflow: the target subtool must have UVs the target subtool must not have subdivision levels after inserting the IMM, you may want to rebuild the original subdivision structure

-These macros help automate that process.

-**Workflow solution**

-**1. Create UVs for all subtools**
+If the target has subdivisions, the IMM cannot be inserted.

+This creates a frustrating workflow conflict.

+---

+## ✅ Workflow Solution

-Create quick UVs for all subtools before inserting IMM parts.
+### 1. Create UVs for all subtools

-One simple quick and dirty method is:
-In the SubTool menu, select all low subdivision subtools In ZPlugin > UV Master, use Unwrap All
+Before inserting IMM parts, give all relevant subtools basic UVs.

+**Quick method:**
+- Go to **ZPlugin → UV Master**
+- Use **Unwrap All**
-Enable Polygroups and Symmetry if needed
+- Enable **Polygroups** and **Symmetry** if needed

-This gives every target subtool a UV set, which allows inserted IMM parts to retain their UVs.
+This ensures IMM inserts will retain their UVs.

+---

-**2. Delete lower subdivision levels**
+### 2. Delete lower subdivision levels

-Run the DelLowerVisibleSubtools macro.
+Run:
 This will:
-move each visible subtool to its highest subdivision level delete all lower subdivision levels

-**3. Insert the IMM mesh**

-Insert the IMM mesh part onto the chosen subtool.
-After placing it, use:
-Tool > SubTool > Split > Split Masked Points
-This separates the new IMM mesh from the original subtool.

-This is useful because:
-the new IMM part remains a separate subtool the UVs of the inserted IMM are retained the original mesh stays easier to manage

-**4. Rebuild subdivision levels**

-Run the ReconstructVisibleSubtools macro.
-This cycles through each visible subtool and repeatedly uses Reconstruct Subdiv until no more subdivision levels can be rebuilt.
-The current loop limit is set to 7 passes per subtool, which should be more than enough for most practical cases.

-**Result**

-This workflow gives you:
-inserted IMM parts as separate subtools retained UVs on those IMM parts restored subdivision levels on the original visible subtools

-Extra tip for conforming IMM parts
-For straps, belts, and similar surface details, you can also use:
-Brush > Modifiers > Projection Strength = 100
-This helps the IMM conform more closely to the surface underneath it.

-**Installation**

-To use these macros in ZBrush:
-Save each macro as a .txt file
-Place the files in:
-ZBrush/ZStartup/Macros/Misc

-Restart ZBrush
-ZBrush should load the macros automatically and add them to the Macro menu.

-Tested in ZBrush 2024.
-It may also work in other versions, but that has not been fully tested.

-**Notes**
-These macros are intended as workflow helpers, not replacements for clean asset prep Reconstruct Subdiv depends on topology and may not always succeed on every mesh Use on duplicated tools first if you want a safer test pass
+- Move each visible subtool to its highest subdivision level
+- Delete all lower subdivision levels

+---

+### 3. Insert IMM mesh

+- Insert your IMM mesh onto the desired subtool
+- Then use:

+This separates the IMM into its own subtool.

+**Benefits:**
+- The IMM retains its UVs
+- It becomes a separate, manageable mesh
+- The original mesh remains intact

+---

+### 4. Rebuild subdivision levels

+Run:

+This will:
+- Cycle through visible subtools
+- Rebuild subdivision levels until no more can be reconstructed

+The loop is capped at **7 passes per subtool**, which is sufficient for most use cases.

+---

+## 🎯 Result

+- IMM parts remain as separate subtools
+- UVs are preserved on inserted IMM meshes
+- Original subdivision levels are restored

+---

+## 💡 Extra Tip

+For straps, belts, or surface-conforming details:

+This helps the IMM conform to the surface underneath.

+---

+## ⚙️ Installation

+1. Save each macro as a `.txt` file
+2. Place them in:

+3. Restart ZBrush

+The macros will appear in the **Macro** menu.

+---

+## 🧪 Compatibility

+- Tested in **ZBrush 2024**
+- May work in other versions, but not fully tested

+---

+## ⚠️ Notes

+- `Reconstruct Subdiv` depends on topology and may not always succeed
+- Use on duplicated tools if you want a safe test pass
+- These macros are workflow helpers, not a replacement for clean topology or UV workflows

+---

+## 🚀 Future Improvements

+- ZPlugin version with a dedicated UI panel
+- Additional batch tools for subtool workflows
+- Expanded automation for game-ready asset prep